-Needs Total: £ 'Wants' - the things we might like to have but we can live without.
+'Wants' - the things we might like to have but we can live without.

+Wants £

-Wants £ £ Total: £ Savings' - the amount of money we lon't spend right away but keep for ater. lon't spend right away of money we but keep for lon't spend right away of money we but keep for lon't spend right away ater. of money we but keep for
+£ Total: £ Savings' - the amount o lon't spend right away of money we but keep for Savings' - the amount o lon't spend right away of money we but keep for Savings' - the amount of lon't spend right away ater. of money we but keep for Savings' - the amount of lon't spend right away ater. but keep for